pyg-team/pytorch-frame/README.md

 We see that some recent deep tabular models were able to achieve competitive model performance to strong GBDTs (despite being 5--100 times slower to train).
 Making deep tabular models even more performant with less compute is a fruitful direction of future research.

-We also benchmark different text encoders on a public dataset ([Amazon Fine Food Reviews](https://pytorch-frame.readthedocs.io/en/latest/generated/torch_frame.datasets.AmazonFineFoodReviews.html#torch_frame.datasets.AmazonFineFoodReviews)).
+We also benchmark different text encoders on a public dataset ([Wine Reviews](https://pytorch-frame.readthedocs.io/en/latest/generated/torch_frame.datasets.MultimodalTextBenchmark.html#torch_frame.datasets.MultimodalTextBenchmark)).
 The following table shows the performance:

 | Test Acc  | Method          | Model Name                                           | Source       |
 |-----------|-----------------|------------------------------------------------------|--------------|